DaveCumin/AnCiR/readme.md

 Clicking on the name of the data table should display the contents in the bottom viewer, so you can see what the data look like

 To create an actigram, click on *Plot*>*Actigram*.
 You can change the data that is used by using the dropdown lists under *Data for this plot* on the right hand panel.
-To see the post-processed data useed in the plot, click on the hyperlinked data and see it appear below.
+You can add multiple data sources and change their colours.
+To see the post-processed data useed in the plot, click on the hyperlinked data for each source and see it appear in the data tabs below.

 The other controls for the actigram should be self-explanatory.
 Have fun.

 ## For developers
 It will be clear to most that I have taught myself Javascript and leaned on ChatGPT, StackOverflow, etc to hack this together.
 Any advice or offers of support will be welcommed.

 Broadly, the data is stored in a `DataList` object; figures are stored in `charts`.
-However, each chart may require pre-processing of the data (or at least a selection of the subset of an imported file) - that data can be found in `charts[i].chart.chartData()`.
+However, each chart may require pre-processing of the data (or at least a selection of the subset of an imported file) - that data can be found in `charts[i].chart.plottingData()`, which is data taken from the selected sources [ `charts[i].chart.dataSources()` ] and transformed for the plot.